sarthak-gupta-sg/PhaseShiftSurface/README.md

 # FizeauOpenCV

 This software project was done as part of collaboration for our Laser Optics Group at our center.
 The objective is to design a fully functional Fizeau Interferometer.
-This software computes wavefront from of Fizeau interferograms and then performs analysis using Zernike Kernels.
+The complete software includes grabbing a sequence of 5 images from a camera (choice of Baumer, Basler, PCO, TIS), stepper motor control for the interferometer.
+This subset of software computes wavefront from of Fizeau interferograms and then performs analysis using Zernike Kernels.
 Follwing functions are implemented:

+1. Resizing Images (src/resize.cpp) - converting images to 512x512 pixels to fit the Zernike Kernels size.
+2. Check Size (src/checksize.cpp) - Performs input sanitization and checks.
-1. Phase computation (src/wrap.cpp)
+3. Phase computation (src/wrap.cpp)
-2. Phase unwrapping (src/unwrap.cpp) - Based on Histogram Phase Unwrapping from OpenCV Contrib
+4. Phase unwrapping (src/unwrap.cpp) - Based on Histogram Phase Unwrapping from OpenCV Contrib
-3. Wavefront Analysis (src/zernike.cpp)
+5. Wavefront Analysis (src/zernike.cpp)
+6. Driver for all modules above (src/driver.cpp)

 ## Requirements
 1. This module has been compiled and tested on Ubuntu 18.04 LTS.
 Other Linux OS have not been tested, but they should work.